In Squarespace, there are two main ways to customize how text looks:

 Note: The Text Transform tweak only applies to certain text groups.

-In the Style Editor, use the Weight tweak to make text thicker or thinner.
+In Site Styles, use the Weight tweak to make text thicker or thinner.

 If you copy and paste content from programs like Microsoft Word or Google Drive, the text might carry over hidden styling that interferes with how it's formatted in Squarespace.
 If you see issues with spacing or headings in pasted text, visit Fixing text formatting for help.